 The Team Approach

 Six years ago, I was treated for colon cancer at the Cancer Care Alliance in Seattle where they use a team approach to care that includes palliative care.
 I was greeted by members of my team at every turn, from information provided by my nurse educator (Beta), a phlebotomist (Cindy) that was the same person each time I went in for infusions, a physician’s assistant (Heather) that followed me through the entire course of my treatment.
 I even had a personal pharmacist who reviewed all the medications I was prescribed and checked for interactions with the supplements I took.

-I had access to a psychologist, a psychiatrist, a social worker and a nutritionist as well as spiritual advisor and, of course, my oncologist who reviewed my progress with a team of oncologists from time to time.
-I added a hair dresser who specialized in chemo hair and a trainer at the gym.
+I had access to a psychologist, a psychiatrist, a social worker, and a nutritionist as well a spiritual advisor, and, of course, my oncologist who reviewed my progress with a team of oncologists from time to time.
+I added a hairdresser who specialized in chemo hair and a trainer at the gym.
 I felt so well cared for, I can’t imagine going through such a major illness without that kind of support.
 You certainly feel like someone is listening to you and taking your issues seriously!